tubbo/bitbox/README.md

 ## Development

-Bitbox uses Rails for our backend API, Bundler for dependency management, and Ember.js on the frontend for view control.
-We employ a combination of Ruby, CoffeeScript, Haml and Sass to build a slick UI for BitTorrent Sync clients.
+Bitbox uses Rails for our backend API, Bundler for dependency management, and Ember.js on the frontend.
+Because we are using Ember to develop the frontend portion of the app, we also employ [EmberScript][emsc] to write most of our JavaScript and [Emblem][emb] for our view templates.
+We also use Sass and [Zurb Foundation][fnd] to build a slick UI for BitTorrent Sync clients.

 Our mission is to provide a secure and fast web client for Sync without interfering with the way the app works for normal clients.
-We also use Zurb Foundation as a framework and general time-saver for our front-end styling.

 ### Contributing